Successfully loaded eyetools version 0.10.0

 continuous streams of eye data which are likely to be caused by

 blinking.
-We can do this using the interpolate()
+We can do this using the interpolate() function.

 The maxgap parameter specifies the maximum time frame of consecutive NAs